rothgar/justingarrison.com/content/blog/2024-05-21-how-to-grow-your-infrastructure.md

 This is the 3rd phase of your application's evolution.
 This is the first time you should even think about owning any part of the orchestration.
 Everything before this should be as serverless or off-the-shelf as possible.
-Many applications don't even need to make it to this point.
+Many applications don't even make it to this point.

 Now is the first time you probably need to make some hard scaling challenges.
 Your application is probably split into a few different containers, a database, and at least 2 supporting infrastructure components (e.g. cache).